b-galazka/timetable-api/README.md

 All routes respond with a JSON.
 All not existing routes respond with 404 HTTP status code and `not found` message.
+All existing routes requested with invalid HTTP method responds with 405 HTTP status code, `method not allowed` message and list of available methods separated by a comma.
 All existing routes responds with 500 HTTP status code and `something went wrong` message when an unknown error has occured.
 Authorization header must be in `Basic credentials` format where `credentials` is a login:password base64 encoded string.

+## GET /

+Responds with an empty object.

 ## GET /classes